In the heart of the triangle cities:

 Full-Time

-Emily, the owner and founder of Valiant Equestrian, possesses an impressive wealth of expertise.
+Emily, the owner and founder of Valiant Equestrian, possesses an impressive wealth of expertise in addition to being a licensed Equestrian Canada Coach.
 Drawing upon her remarkable 20 years of experience, Emily has established herself as a highly accomplished rider at the Provincial, National, and International levels.
-Her talent has led her to represent Canada and the U.S.A. as valuable members of their respective teams.
+Her talent has led her to represent Canada and the U.S.A. as a valuable member of both respective teams.
 With utmost professionalism, Emily brings her extensive knowledge in various equestrian disciplines such as Showjumping, Jumpers, Hunters, Dressage, Pony Club, Mounted Games, and Eventing.

 It is worth noting that our staff members' exceptional skills, knowledge and capabilities further strengthen the Valiant Equestrian Team.